Hans C. Boas, Project Director

 Hans is a Professor for Germanic Linguistics at UT Austin.
 His areas of interest include computational lexicography, documentation and preservation of endangered languages and dialects, syntax, lexical semantics, morphology, and contrastive linguistics.
 From January 1999 until August 2001 Hans worked with the FrameNet team at the International Computer Science Institute in Berkeley, California.
 During this time he became interested in creating a FrameNet database for German.
 Since September 2001, Hans has also been involved in documenting and analyzing Texas German, a rapidly eroding German dialect spoken in central Texas (see www.tgdp.org).

-Maggie recently earned a Ph.D. in Germanic Linguistics at UT Austin.
-In her dissertation, she is used frame semantics as a descriptive and analytical framework for the study of metaphor.
-The focus of her work for the G-FOL is the application of cognitive linguistic theory to learning activities, which allows students to learn in a way that is consistent with what we know about how the brain processes language.
+Maggie has taught German at all levels for The University of Texas at Austin and Southern Oregon University, and has designed curriculum using the G-FOL and other open educational resources.
+The focus of her work for the G-FOL is the application of cognitive linguistic theory to learning activities, which allows students to learn in a way that is consistent with our current understanding of how the brain processes language.
 Some of her interests are lexical semantics, figurative language, politeness, linguistic register, and foreign language education.
-She is now teaching German at Southern Oregon University, and is continuing to develop teaching and learning materials so that the G-FOL can be used as a vocabulary resource in college classrooms.
+She earned a Ph.D. in Germanic Linguistics at UT Austin in 2015, using frame semantics as a descriptive and analytical framework for the study of metaphor in her dissertation.

-Annika is a second year Ph.D. student in the Department of Germanic Studies at UT.
+Annika earned her Ph.D. from the Department of Germanic Studies at UT in 2016.
 Her academic interests include second language acquisition, frame semantics and foreign language pedagogy.
-She is planning a project investigating the applicability of the German frame-based dictionary in the foreign language classroom.
 She has a B.A. in translation and interpreting from the University of Mainz, FASK Germersheim and a M.A. from the University of Kentucky.
 In her free time, Annika enjoys being outdoors and spending time with her dogs.

 The contents of this website were developed under grant #P229A100014 from the U.S. Department of Education.
 However, those contents to not necessarily represent the policy of the U.S. Department of Education, and you should not assume endorsement by the Federal Government.